What is a Dike in Geology?

 Learn About Volcanoes at Perlan in Reykjavík

 Perlan's Forces of Nature exhibition allows guests to feel the immense power of volcanoes, earthquakes, and geothermal energy that powers the island.
 In the heart of Reykjavík, guests can learn about the volcanoes that form when heat and pressure build up beneath the Earth's surface.
-The Earth's weak points tend to be along fault lines where tectonic plates converge or diverge, as in Iceland's case.
+The Earth's weak points tend to be along fault lines where plates converge or diverge, like the tectonic plates in Iceland.
 The exhibition is a unique, family-friendly museum experience that entertains and informs.

 FAQ